hmmlearn/hmmlearn/doc/tutorial.rst

 -------------------------------------------------------

 You can train an HMM by calling the :meth:`~base._BaseHMM.fit` method.
-The input is a matrix of concatenated sequences of observations along with the lengths of the sequences.
-Note, since the EM-algorithm is a gradient-based optimization method, it will generally get stuck in local optima.
+The input is a matrix of concatenated sequences of observations (*aka* samples) along with the lengths of the sequences.
+Note, since the EM algorithm is a gradient-based optimization method, it will generally get stuck in local optima.
 You should in general try to run ``fit`` with various initializations and select the highest scored model.

 The score of the model can be calculated by the :meth:`~base._BaseHMM.score` method.